-They're studying a range of subjects including Economics, Women's Studies, Health Sciences and Physics.
+They're studying a range of subjects including Physics, Politics, Psychology, and Women's and Gender Studies.

 I am a third year Film and Television Production student here at the university.
 I’ve been involved with Nouse as Film & TV editor for over a year now.
 I’m also a member of the LUMA Film Festival team for the second year in a row.
 And let me tell you, joining these teams has been one of the best decisions I’ve made while at university in terms of advancing my career in ways that I hadn’t even foreseen (that doesn’t just involve stating them in your CV).

 Malu, BSc Film and Television Production (Brazil)

 We offer a number of scholarships and funding opportunities for international students: